 21. A train station in Southeastern Japan is presided over by an adorable "stationmaster": a 6-year-old calico cat named Nitama.
 The Kishi train station near Wakayama City hired Nitama in 2015, just a few months after its prior feline mascot, Tama, died from acute heart failure at the age of 16.

 22. Even if you’re not allergic to cats, your cat might be allergic to you.
 One in 200 cats are believed to have asthma—and this number continues to rise among indoor kitties as they're more frequently exposed to cigarette smoke, dust, human dandruff, and pollen.

-23. Greyhound dogs are the ones with a bus line named after them, but cats are pretty speedy, too: The average running feline can clock around 30 miles per hour.
+23. Greyhound dogs are the ones with a bus line named after them, but cats are pretty speedy, too: The average running feline can clock around 30 mph.

 24. Nobody quite knows why black cats are considered to be bad luck, but this myth has persisted across Western civilization for centuries.
 Felines with dark fur first became linked with the Devil during the Middle Ages, and when the Black Death pandemic ravaged Europe in the mid-14th century, superstitious individuals responded by killing off the black cat population.
 Little did they know that vermin carried the deadly disease and that the rodent-eating cats actually helped curb its spread.
 And black cats eventually became associated with witches because women accused of practicing black magic tended to adopt alley cats as companions.